force majeure

 双语例句

-但是,若展会取消是由不可抗力导致的,参展费用则不予返还。 - Both parties shall not be responsible for the consequences of force majeure.
+但是,若展会取消是由不可抗力导致的,参展费用则不予返还。 - In the legal profession, people questioned for the legitimacy of force majeure.